pkp/pkp-docs/learning-ojs-2/en/layout_editing.md

 See [Chapter 11 Layout Editors](https://docs.pkp.sfu.ca/learning-ojs-2/en/layout_editors) for more on this role.

 Upon receiving the email notification, log back into the system and return to the submission record.
 You will see the galleys in place.
-Use the Acknowledge email icon to thank the Layout Editor for his work.
+Use the Acknowledge email icon to thank the Layout Editor for their work.

 ![Galley Files](images/chapter8/layout_5.png)